chalmers-revere/opendlv-tutorial-kiwi/opendlv-perception-helloworld-python/README.md

 ssh -p 2200 pi@192.168.8.1
 ```

-* Step 8: Assuming that the Getting Started Tutorial 2 (Controlling Kiwi using your webbrowser) is still running, you can load your application into Docker and start it:
+* Step 8: Assuming that the Getting Started Tutorial 2 (Controlling Kiwi using your web browser) is still running, you can load your application into Docker and start it:
 ```Bash
 docker load < myapp.tar
 docker run --rm -ti --init --ipc=host --net=host -v /tmp:/tmp myapp:latest